apivideo/api.video-swift-client/docs/CaptionsAPI.md

     open class func update(videoId: String, language: String, captionsUpdatePayload: CaptionsUpdatePayload, completion: @escaping (_ data: Caption?, _ error: Error?) -> Void)
 ```

-Update caption
+Update a caption

-To have the captions on automatically, use this PATCH to set default: true.
+To have the captions on automatically, use this method to set default: true.

 ### Example